 About me

-I am a third-year Ph.D. student at Ecole Polytechnique Paris (CNRS), working under the supervision of Oana Goga.
+I am a Ph.D. student at Ecole Polytechnique Paris (CNRS), working under the supervision of Oana Goga.
 I am a member of CEDAR, a joint team between Inria, CNRS, and LIX (Computer Science lab of École Polytechnique) focusing on rich data analytics at cloud scale.

 Before my thesis, I graduated as a Computer Science Engineer from the Higher National School of Computer Science ESI.
 I did my final year internship at the Grenoble Informatics Laboratory in Grenoble (France) LIG.